Black Square (U+25A0) - Meaning, Uses, and How to Type It

 </ul>

-You can paste the Black Square directly into Markdown files for styled lists or callouts.
+Paste the Black Square directly into Markdown files.
+Use it for styled lists or callouts.

 ■ Important Notice